Foss Catchment Revival: Nature, Water, Community

 Issue: Sediment inputs from eroded riverbanks.

 Solution: The Yorkshire Wildlife Trust in collaboration with the Foss Internal Drainage Board performed riverbank reprofiling of 210 metres to create 2-stage channel.
-YWT with help of over 30 volunteers installed fascines, bionets and seeded banks with riparian seed mix.
-Additionally, a flow deflector was installed to encourage sorting of the sediments on the straight sections of the River Foss.
+YWT with help of over 30 volunteers installed fascines, bionets and seeded banks with a bespoke riparian seed mix (50 % grasses and 50 % UK native wildflowers of 19 different species)

 Before